junxit/us-congress-bills-114/metadata.md

 - Rep. Keating, William R. [D-MA-9] (K000375)
 - Rep. Vela, Filemon [D-TX-34] (V000132)
 - Rep. Payne, Donald M., Jr. [D-NJ-10] (P000604)
+- Rep. Sinema, Kyrsten [D-AZ-9] (S001191)

 ## Committees (1)

 - House — Homeland Security Committee

+## Recorded votes (1)

+- 2016-02-23 — [House 114-2-83](votes/house-114-2-0083.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (392–0)

 ## Actions

 - 2016-02-01 — Introduced in House
 - 2016-02-01 — Introduced in House
 - 2016-02-01 — Referred to the House Committee on Homeland Security.
+- 2016-02-02 — Committee Consideration and Mark-up Session Held.
+- 2016-02-02 — Ordered to be Reported by Voice Vote.
+- 2016-02-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-02-23 — Considered as unfinished business. (consideration: CR H835)
+- 2016-02-23 — Considered under suspension of the rules. (consideration: CR H830-831)
+- 2016-02-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4408.
+- 2016-02-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-02-23 — Mr. Katko moved to suspend the rules and pass the bill, as amended.
+- 2016-02-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 0 (Roll no. 83). (text: CR H830)
+- 2016-02-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 0 (Roll no. 83).(text: CR H830)
+- 2016-02-23 — Placed on the Union Calendar, Calendar No. 323.
+- 2016-02-23 — Reported by the Committee on Homeland Security.
+H. Rept.
+114-424.
+- 2016-02-23 — Reported by the Committee on Homeland Security.
+H. Rept.
+114-424.